The Small Landlord Letter

 Mostly short comments, some longer ones, on housing issues and, given our varied experience, on other topics as well.

 As any scientist would have known, we did not get the true science on Covid.
 We got instructions and mandates from a few official "experts," who claimed to base their decisions on "the science."
+One of them even said "I am the science."

 Without the science publicly available, however, a select few government officials (the "experts") were allowed to make one recommendation, one mandate, for each population group, which would apply to everyone in each group.
 But then, we would NOT be able to judge whether these singular government recommendations and mandates were right or wrong -- because we would not have any alternative evidence on what really works or does not work.
 Without the science, we would have no way to know if the government mandates were right or wrong.